YOUR GUIDE TO MALDIVES

 Best Time to Visit and Weather:

-The temperatures are fairly consistent in the Maldives, averaging 85-90℉ year round.
-The best time to visit the Maldives is between December and April.
+The temperatures are fairly consistent in the Maldives, averaging 85-90℉ year-round.
+The best time to visit the Maldives is during the dry season between November and April.
 This time of year offers calm waters and the bluest water you’ve ever seen.

 There are no dogs or pigs allowed in the Maldives.